-Outcome and next steps: The outcome of the vote was not in line with the manager's vote as 84% of votes supported the resolution.
-LGIM will continue to engage with its investee companies, publicly advocate its position on this issue and monitor company and market-level progress.
+Outcome and next steps: The outcome of the vote was not in line with the LGIM's vote as only 15% of votes supported the resolution.
+LGIM will continue to engage with the company on the alignment of its climate lobbying practices with its climate ambitions, and on governance.